Geastrum saccatum: Habitat and distribution

+Potential uses

+The species is inedible in its mature state, in which it is usually found.

 Bioactive compounds

-A β-glucan–protein complex extracted from Geastrum saccatum was isolated and analysed and shown to have antiinflammatory, antioxidant, and cytotoxic activities.
+A β-glucan–protein complex extracted from G. saccatum was isolated and analysed and shown to have antiinflammatory, antioxidant, and cytotoxic activities.
 It is suggested that the mechanism for the antiinflammatory activity is due to inhibition of the enzymes nitric oxide synthase and cyclooxygenase.